 If you wanted to wait a little longer and save up to get a $200 Target gift card, you'd need 50,000 kicks.

-So while I don’t see you getting rich from doing this, as long as you’re buying things you’d normally buy anyway, over the course of the year you could accumulate kicks without even thinking about it which could be a great way of helping towards those Christmas expenses.
+You're not going to get rich with this but as long as you're buying things you'd normally buy anyway, over the course of the year you could accumulate kicks without even thinking about it and put them towards your Christmas expenses.

 How To Redeem ShopKick Rewards